Suravell/Suravell/README.md

 🛠️ Leveraging a strong architectural background and recent IBM Data Engineering certification to contribute skills in data engineering, database development, and ETL.

+💼 Currently expanding my skills in Microsoft Azure and AWS.

 🔍 Seeking a challenging role in data engineering to apply expertise gained through hands-on experience and continuous learning.

 📚 Always eager to expand my knowledge and skills in the ever-evolving field of data engineering.